 Do Vapes Set Off Smoke Alarms?

-Or are you just curious to learn whether the vapor from an e-cigarette could indeed trip the alarm?
+When you're vaping you wonder whether the vapor from an e-cigarette could indeed trip the alarm.

 You're not the only one with these concerns.